Puksrevolution/milestone-project-2/README.md

 ​
 ### **Future Features**​ ###

 - This small app has the potential to be expanded with **additional features**:
-  - A visual count down form 3 till 1 before the game beginns
   - A Leaderboard in classic arcade game style with a list of the top 10 people highscore, which played the game.
     - The user get at the end the score and gets the possibility to add their name to the leaderboard.
   - Different levels with more speed, two or three balls at the same time, a ball which will move randomly in all directions etc.